Abbott Laboratories (ABT). Below are some highlights from the above linked analysis:

 2. Years to > MMA

-ABT earned a Star in this section for its NPV MMA Diff. of the $1,132.
+ABT earned a Star in this section for its NPV MMA Diff. of the $893.
 This amount is in excess of the $500 target I look for in a stock that has increased dividends as long as ABT has.
-The stock's current yield of 3.32% exceeds the 3.1% estimated 20-year average MMA rate.
+If ABT grows its dividend at 9.1% per year, it will take 2 years to equal a MMA yielding an estimated 20-year average rate of 2.51%.
+ABT earned a check for the Key Metric 'Years to >MMA' since its 2 years is less than the 5 year target.

-Conclusion: ABT did not earn any Stars in the Fair Value section, earned three Stars in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of four Stars.
+Conclusion: ABT earned one Star in the Fair Value section, earned two Stars in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of four Stars.
 This quantitatively ranks ABT as a 4-Star Strong stock.

-Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 4.0%.
-This dividend growth rate is lower than the 6.9% used in this analysis, thus providing a margin of safety.
-ABT has a risk rating of 1.25 which classifies it as a Low risk stock.
+Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 7.0%.
+This dividend growth rate is lower than the 9.1% used in this analysis, thus providing no margin of safety.
+ABT has a risk rating of 1.50 which classifies it as a Low risk stock.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.

-Full Disclosure: At the time of this writing, I was long ABT (5.6% of my Dividend Growth Portfolio) and also held positions in JNJ.
+Full Disclosure: At the time of this writing, I held no position in ABT (0.0% of my Dividend Growth Portfolio) and was long in JNJ.
 See a list of all my dividend growth holdings here.

 - More Stock Analysis